-Adaptive Server version 12.5 or later support parameters that are larger than those in previous versions of the database server.
+Adaptive Server offers limits and parameters that are larger than in previous versions of the database server.
 For example:

-- Tables can contain 1024 columns. - Varchar and varbinary columns can contain more than 255 bytes of data. - You can send and retrieve up to 2048 parameters when invoking stored procedures or inserting data into tables.
+- Tables can contain 1024 columns. - Varchar and varbinary columns can contain more than 255 bytes of data. - You can send and retrieve up to 2048 parameters when invoking stored procedures or as parameters to PreparedStatement. - When connected to Adaptive Server 15.7 ESD #1 and later, you can send and retrieve up to 32767 parameters to PreparedStatement.

-To ensure that jConnect requests wide-table support from the database, the default setting of JCONNECT_VERSION must be 6 or later.
+To ensure that jConnect requests wide table support from the database, the default setting of JCONNECT_VERSION must be 6 or later.

-Note jConnect continues to work with Adaptive Server version 12.5 and later if you set JCONNECT_VERSION to earlier than 6.
+Note jConnect continues to work with an Adaptive Server version 12.5 and later if you set JCONNECT_VERSION to earlier than 6.
 However, if you try selecting from a table that requires wide table support to fully retrieve the data, you may encounter unexpected errors or data truncation.